official-elinas/zeus-llm-trainer/README.md

 # Zeus LLM Trainer
+- 2023/05/27 - **4bit QLoRA, fp16 training and more**
+   - 4bit QLora training has been implemented and is usable by calling the `--train_4bit` flag.
+No other configuration is needed on top of the current LoRA config.
+   - LoRAs can be trained in fp16 now for improved training speed at the cost of vram, use `--train_fp16`
+   - Full finetuning is implemented using `--is_finetune` - The code is a bit messy and might not work 100% right, consider this completely untested.
+     <br>Note that you **need** to pass `--train_fp16` or it will default to 8bit.
+     If you use this argument, all LoRA arguments and operations will be bypassed in the trainer.
+   - optional optimizer selection:  `--optim="optm_name"` has been added if you don't want to use the default `adamw_torch` `paged_adamw_8bit` was used in the QLoRA example.
+[Read about the different optimizers here](https://huggingface.co/docs/transformers/v4.29.1/en/perf_train_gpu_one#optimizer) <br>     If you are unsure, just keep it default or feel free to experiment, as some can add memory savings, though generally at the expense of speed.
+   - optional gradient checkpointing: `--use_gradient_checkpointing` which can potentially save significant memory, once again at the cost of speed. **This should really only be used if you can't train the model at a batch size of 1.** [Read more on Gradient Checkpointing here](https://huggingface.co/docs/transformers/v4.18.0/en/performance#gradient-checkpointing)
 - 2023/05/25 - **larger models and possible issues**
     - I've been testing larger models, specifically 30/33B (and I assume this would apply to 65B as well) but the gradient "explosions" are not directly due to `xformers` - the attention method might make it worse, but I have experienced